tomasit/AimTest-Epitech-2022/README.md

 you have to achieve them, and focus on the basic step.
 Have fun :)

+# Prerequieres :
+* Download UNITY HUB
+* Add an account or create one
+* Add a licence to your unity hub
+* Download UNITY 2020 (lts)

 ___________________________________

 Step 1 : Setup The Project